davidtchiu/davidtchiu.github.io/teaching/cs161/lab13.cards/index.md

   - `public boolean equals(Card other)`: Returns true if this card has same face value and suit as another given card.
 Seems like there's code that can be re-used here...
   - `public boolean outRanks(Card other)`: Returns true if this card has greater face value than another given card.
 This one can be a tiny bit tricky, because an Ace (face value of 1) outranks all other face values, except other Aces.

 - Here's what should happen if you typed the following in the code pad.
 Notice an *illegal* card entered into the constructor below.
-Notice how the constructor generated a random card instead.
+Notice how the constructor generated a random face value instead.
+You do not need to randomize the suit.

   ```java
   Card card1 = new Card(Suit.CLUB, 15);   // illegal card -- assume the code assigns a 7 instead